swiftlang/swift-source-compat-suite/README.md

 1. Ensure the project builds successfully at each chosen commit using the Swift compatibility version you wish to validate (e.g., 4.2, 5.0, 6.0)
-2. Create a pull request against the [source compatibility suite repository](https://github.com/swiftlang/swift-source-compat-suite), modifying **projects.json** to include a reference to the project being added to the test suite.
+2. Create a pull request against the [source compatibility suite repository](https://github.com/swiftlang/swift-source-compat-suite), adding a new JSON file to the **projects/** directory to include a reference to the project being added to the test suite.

-The project index is a JSON file that contains a list of repositories containing Xcode and/or Swift Package Manager target actions.
+The project index is a directory of per-project JSON files (or alternatively a single JSON file containing a list of repositories) with Xcode and/or Swift Package Manager target actions.

 #### Swift Package Manager Project Template